 There will be trail help at critical parts of the trail.

 There may be spectators anywhere along the course.

 You may encounter a swing gate at a turn.
 Someone will be managing the gate to keep teams from going the wrong way and the gate will be in different positions for different teams (incoming vs. outgoing).

 Many courses have head on passing -- make sure your dogs have been trained to pass another team coming at it; if needed stop to let the other team by.

 Getting Ready to Race

-- Start times can change do to unforeseen events; so if you leave you need to be back for the proper start time.
+Start times can change due to unforeseen events; so if you leave you need to be back for the proper start time.